Noise-Induced Barren Plateaus in Variational Quantum Algorithms: Methods

-Therefore, defining $w=\min_i{w(i)}$ as the minimum weight of the Pauli strings in the decomposition of $O$, we have that $q_M^{w(i)}\leq q_M^{w}$, and hence we can replace $q_M^{w(i)}$ with $q_M^{w}$ for each term in the sum.
+The term $\left\|\NC_M(O)\right\|_\infty$ can be bounded by the sum of noisy Pauli coefficients, each of which are dampened by factor $q_M^{w(i)}\leq q_M^{w}$.
 This gives an extra locality-dependent factor in the bound on the partial derivative:

 An analogous reasoning leads to the following result for the concentration of the cost function: